Dee68/milestone_project1/README.md

 #

 ## Testing
-- I tested that this page works in different browsers : Chrome, Firefox and Safari
+- I tested that the home page works in different browsers : Chrome, Firefox and Safari
 - I confirmed that the navigation, header, about, services and contact pages all have readable texts and are easy to understand.
-- I have confirmed that the form works correctly validating all input elements and the submit button works.
+- I have confirmed that these forms work correctly validating all input elements and the submit button works.
 ![contact page](readme_images/contact.png)
 ![newsletter](readme_images/newsletter.png)
 ### Bugs